vacu9708/Tools-etc/Fundamental knowledge/Authorization.md

 ~~~
 ## Signature
 The header and payload are taken together and encoded into a signature when the token is issued.<br>
-If the payload was tampered with, the signature generated using the original header and payload data will no longer match the signature of the manipulated data.
+If the JWT was tampered with, the signature recalculated using the received header and payload data will no longer match the signature in the JWT.

 ## Workflow
 ### Issuing